Make your AI a shadcn expert

 }

-• Results are sorted by similarity descending, then by name alphabetically.
+• Sorted by similarity descending, then by name alphabetically.

-• The (libraryId, name) tuple is the primary key on the icons table — feed it straight into get_icon.
+• The (libraryId, name) tuple is the primary key — feed it straight to get_icon.

 Manual invocation